truemetal/parse-server-deploy/README.md

 And in around 5 minutes you're done!

-## Warning: not deployment safe, for development instances only!
+## Warning: not production safe, for development instances only!

 ## TODO: